Sitefinity/feather/README.md

 [feather-samples](https://github.com/Sitefinity/feather-samples) - This repository contains code samples related to the Feather project.

 # Sitefinity  compatibility

+Since Sitefinity 10.2.6602.0 this project is included along with the standard Sitefinity distribution.

 | Feather version | Sitefinity version |
 |----|----|